 It is the Board's responsibility to ensure that an effective internal control framework exists within the entity.
 This includes internal controls to deal with both the effectiveness and efficiency of significant business processes, the safeguard of assets, the maintenance of proper accounting records, and the reliability of financial information.

-The Board has delegated to the Audit Committee the responsibility for the ongoing monitoring of a framework of internal control and ethical standards for the management of the consolidated entity, consistent with ASX Principle 4.
+The Board has delegated to the Audit Committee the responsibility overseeing the financial reporting process of the consolidated entity and ensuring the competency and independence of the Company's external auditors, consistent with ASX Principle 4.